HDR information, resources and policy

-- Completed candidates are eligible for Alumni membership.
-Full details on the application process are available on the Alumni website.
+- Completed students are eligible for alumni membership.
+Information on the application process is available on the alumni website.
 Membership provides free access to the library for 12 months.
 If you wish to continue using the library facilities, there is an annual fee.
 All details relating to library benefits via alumni membership can be found on the library website.

-- You can also create a lifetime 'research' email address when you have completed your Higher Degree studies.
-For further information on how to set this up please go to the IT Help webpage
+- You can also create a lifetime 'research' email address when you complete your HDR studies.
+Further information on how to set up a lifetime email address.

 The Deakin Research examination procedures webpage contains thesis submission details and relevant forms.

-You must comply with timelines, required forms and styles of thesis presentation for examination as outlined by Research Services Division.
+You must comply with timelines, required forms and styles of thesis presentation for examination as outlined by Deakin Research.

-Both single sided and double sided copies are acceptable and the Title of the thesis should not exceed 10 words.
+Both single sided and double-sided copies are acceptable, and the thesis title should not exceed ten words.